By proactively addressing inappropriate workplace behaviour, employers can create safer, and productive environments.

 We have hand picked these training topics relevant to the above article.

-During this workshop, participants will be guided through the key principles of conducting a lawful workplace investigation, focusing on unlawful discrimination, harassment and bullying.
-Workshop participants will work with a…
+In this program participants will be guided through the key principles of conducting a lawful workplace investigation, focusing on unlawful discrimination, bullying and harassment.
+Incorporating our signature ‘Workplace Reality Theatre‘…

-Read More about Workplace Investigation Officer Training
+Read More about Managing Workplace Investigations

 Contact Officer Training